reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Expand-User.md

 # Expand-User

 ## SYNOPSIS
-Expand a list of users replacing any ids or names with the actual user object.
+Expand a list of users

 ## SYNTAX